-The exact weight largely depends on the type of pallet you’re using and the material it’s made from.
+The exact weight of a pallet in kg largely depends on the type of pallet you’re using, and the material it’s made from.
 Most wooden pallets sit somewhere between 15 kg and 70 kg.
-However, lightweight plastic pallets can come in at as little 4 kg.
+However, plastic pallets can be quite lightweight and come in at as little as 4 kg.

-Knowing which pallets weigh more or less can help you make important decisions about which ones work best in your business supply chain.
+Knowing which pallets weigh more and which weigh less in kg can help you make important decisions about which pallets will work best in your business supply chain.

 Take our nested ECO-1210SL 9LEG pallet.
 It weighs 6.4 kg, and is specifically designed for maximum strength and rigidity.
-At 1200 mm in width by 1000 mm in length it’s one of our larger options.
-The pallet holds a static weight of 2000 kg and a dynamic weight of 600 kg, and is made from recycled PPC.
+At 1200 mm in width by 1000 mm in length, it’s one of our larger options.
+The pallet holds a static weight of 2000 kg and a dynamic weight of 600 kg.
+It is made from recycled PPC.